daniel-dara/easyXml/README.md

 easyXml is a DOM-Style XML parser written in C++.
 It is designed to be extremely simple to install and use.

-I created easyXml because during my endeavors to find a decent XML parser, I got frustrated with the lack of intuitive interface design, missing sample code, and poor documentation of other libraries.
+I created easyXml because during my endeavors to find a decent XML parser I was frustrated by the lack of intuitive interface design, missing sample code, and poor documentation of other libraries.
 I wrote easyXml to meet my own needs and to help others who are tired of overly complex parsers.

-This is a young project so the documentation aspect is still to come, however, easyXml is so simple I recommend you learn it from the sample code anyway!
+This is a young project so the documentation aspect is still to come.
+However, easyXml is so simple I recommend you learn it from the sample code anyway!
 I found that when I was looking for an XML parser myself, some decent sample code with proper explanations would have been worth a thousand pages of documentation (well, figuratively).

 Currently, easyXml only supports a subset of the XML specifications and features.
 However, development is in progress and I plan to add any significant features that are missing in the near future.